HPE/terraform-provider-hpegl/docs/data-sources/vmaas_cloud_folder.md

 page_title: "hpegl_vmaas_cloud_folder Data Source - terraform-provider-hpegl"
 subcategory: "vmaas"
 description: |-
-  The hpeglvmaascloudfolder data source can be used to discover the ID for a folder.
-          hpeglvmaascloudfolder can be used along with hpeglvmaasinstance, If it is used, all instances/VMs spawned will be stored in the specified folder.
+  The hpegl_vmaas_cloud_folder data source can be used to discover the ID for a folder. hpegl_vmaas_cloud_folder can be used along with hpegl_vmaas_instance, If it is used, all instances/VMs spawned will be stored in the specified folder.
 ---
 # hpegl_vmaas_cloud_folder (Data Source)